Tomexar/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Actions are components that have an action type and some action associaded with that type (function, axios call, etc.).
+A reducer takes in a state and an action and returns a new state based on the action type.
+The store is where the state 'lives', this is where our reducers get the inital state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  application state is what lives in the store, comonent state lives in the class of that specific component.
+If something is a UI state or will only be used by 1 component, that component should have a component state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  thunk is a middleware that lets action creator return a function, this is useful becuase it means the app can run asynchronously.
+The actions we creat can then be 'dispached' after other asyc operations.

 ## Project Set Up